Make Your Calendar

 Don’t forget to add time for yourself to heal!

 What tools are available to help me create my calendar?

 There are many calendars available on the internet.
-We have provided one for your use here.
+We have provided both weekly and monthly calendars for your use here.
 It is good to print out the calendar each week on a brightly colored paper so it does not get lost among all of the other paperwork you will be gathering on your journey.
 Put it on your fridge or on your bathroom mirror.